green4j/green-tractor/README.md

 Depending on CPU limitations and latency requirements, the toolset can be configured to use one of available blocking or lock-free queue's implementations.

 ### Data and Commands
-We assume that a Process receives two types of signals: Data events and control events (Commands).
+We assume that a Thread Actor receives two types of signals: Data events and control events (Commands).
 Commands should be delivered and processed ASAP, whereas Data events can be queued/buffered and processed later.

 The toolset separates all the incoming signals to Data and Commands explicitly with its API and it delivers the Commands to the Worker thread in priority order.
 A CSP-like channel is used for Commands and a Ring Buffer for Data events.

 ### A Ring Buffer for Data
 If the Worker may have its throughput degraded a bit from time to time, a buffer to collect incoming Data events may be required.
 It is a common case when a data stream processing code has a Ring Buffer as its input.
-This toolset also provides the Ring Buffer to store the Data events until the Worker has taken them out to Process.
+This toolset also provides the Ring Buffer to store the Data events until the actor has taken them out.

 ### Worker stopped notification
-The Worker thread can be interrupted/stopped by `ConcurrentProcess.close()` method.
+The Worker thread can be interrupted/stopped by `Tractor.close()` method.
 If the Worker was stopped, it is convinient to automatically prevent the Data and Command producers from waiting on the queue.
-This is implemented with `ConcurrentProcessClosedException` which is thrown if a producer tryes to send a Data entry or a Command after the Process was closed.
+This is implemented with `TractorClosedException` which is thrown if a producer tryes to send a Data entry or a Command after the actor was closed.

 ### GC-free
 The toolset is designed to be sutable for latency sensitivity applications.
 The code never recurses or allocates more memory than it needs.
 And it uses lock-free pools to reuse Data and Command objects.